 Program Name PMP® Certification Training Course PMP Plus Post Graduate Program In Project Management Geo All Geos All Geos All Geos University PMI Simplilearn University of Massachusetts Amherst Course Duration 90 Days of Flexible Access to Online Classes 36 Months 6 Months Coding experience reqd No No No Skills you wll learn 8+ PM skills including Work Breakdown Structure, Gantt Charts, Resource Allocation, Leadership and more.
 6 courses including Project Management, Agile Scrum Master, Implementing a PMO, and More 9+ skills including

 Project Management, Quality Management, Agile Management, Design Thinking and More.

 Additional Benefits -Experiential learning through case studies -Global Teaching Assistance -35PDUs -Learn by working on real-world problems -24x7 Learning support from mentors -Earn 60+ PDU’s -3 year course access Cost $$ $$$$ $$$$ Explore Program Explore Program Explore Program

 These practical time management skills can lead to a happier, more successful life because you’ll be able to focus and achieve your goals in less time.
 Use these strategies on a regular basis to extract maximum value out of them.
 With the everyday practice of prioritizing tasks and organizing them, you’ll be able to build a healthy relationship with time — which is key to a successful and more fulfilling life.

 Interested in learning more about management?
-Then sign up for Simplilearn’s Post Graduate Diploma in Management and easily take the next step in your career.
+Then sign up for Simplilearn’s Post Graduate Program In Project Management and easily take the next step in your career.
 Designed in collaboration with JAGSOM, master management principles of marketing, economics, accounting, and HR.